ZjzMisaka/PowerThreadPool/README.md

     return result;
 }, (res) =>
 {
-    // this callback of thread
+    // Callback of the work
-    // running result: res.Result
 });
 ```
 ### With option